jaburns/NintendoSpy/README.md

 |    8    |    Not Connected    |
 |    9    |          4          |

-For Intellivision controllers will need to make the following connections:
+For Intellivision controllers you will need to make the following connections:

 | DB9 Pin | Arduino Digital Pin |
 |:-------:|:-------------------:|